 - Earth is not stationary.
 On the contrary, it has three distinct motions.
 A daily rotation on its axis – making day and night on earth.
 An annual revolution around the sun, making a year on earth.
-And, an annual tilting of its axis, the reason for seasons on earth.
+And, an annual tilting of its axis is the reason for seasons on earth.

 - The stars are Fixed in their spheres.
-Therefore, their apparent daily motion is caused by the daily rotation of Earth.
+Therefore, their apparent daily motion is caused by the daily rotation of the Earth.

 - The distance between the Earth to the Sun is small compared to the distance between the Sun to fixed stars.

 - Retrograde motion (especially Mars) can be easily explained with the help of Earth’s orbital motion.

 - All planets move in a circular motion around the sun.
 (Just like the Earth-Centered Universe, but around the Sun, not Earth).

 Well, maybe the Copernican model of the solar system is the bona fide slayer of the Earth-Centered Universe.
 But, that doesn’t mean the idea of heliocentrism was not known to ancient physicists and Astronomers.
 I mean, even ancient physicists and astronomers sometimes used to toy with the idea of the Heliocentric Universe.